Greg Clarke

 Gregory Allison Clarke (born 27 October 1957) is an English businessman and football administrator, who was chairman of The Football Association from 4 September 2016.
 He resigned on 10 November 2020 after making offensive comments while talking to MPs.
-He was elected as the Vice President of FIFA on 7 February 2019 and resigned from this role on 12 November.
+He was elected as the vice president of FIFA on 7 February 2019 and resigned from that role on 12 November.